gruntjs/grunt-contrib/README.md

 Unified options retrieval

 ## Contributing
+In lieu of a formal style guide, take care to maintain the existing coding style.
+Also, add tests for any new or changed functionality and be sure to lint your code.

 #### Configuration
 In order to ensure a consistent configuration style, task submissions should retreive their optional parameters with the included grunt helper, [options](/gruntjs/grunt-contrib/blob/master/docs/helpers.md#options).

 #### Testing
-Tests must be included with your submission.
 New tasks can be added to the config in `test/grunt.js`, please see existing tests for guidance.  *Currently, testing with grunt is a bit cumbersome--this will be addressed in a future release.*

 #### Running Tests
 ```bash